Godfrey & Kahn provides legal counsel to the news media both in Wisconsin and nationally, representing newspapers, magazines and the broadcast media.

 We provide an aggressive defense for defamation and invasion of privacy claims against the print and broadcast media in both state and federal courts.
 However, effective legal representation in defamation requires more than just reacting to claims after a news story has been broadcast or published.
 Our attorneys provide comprehensive prepublication and prebroadcast review that can reduce potential legal liability while preserving the full scope and impact of a news story or investigative series.

-Wisconsin does not have a statutory journalists' shield law, but our successful representation of one publication in a subpoena dispute led to the Wisconsin Court of Appeals' decision that today provides broad protection for reporters' rights.
+Wisconsin has a strong statutory journalists' shield law, Wis.
+Stat §885.14.
 Still, responding to subpoenas presents a particular challenge to the state's news media.
 Whether the subpoena seeks a reporter's notes, outtakes of a broadcast interview or the identity of a source, journalists must protect their First Amendment rights.
 We regularly represent print and broadcast journalists in judicial and administrative proceedings in the defense of these rights.

 Media Law and the Internet